error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/PAIRED_TEST_ANALYSIS_COMPLETE.md

 3. Debug authentication issues
 4. Handle format conversion (VOTable → CSV)
 5. Extract FITS spectroscopic data
-6. Compute SEG theoretical predictions
+6. Compute SSZ theoretical predictions
 7. Execute cleaning pipeline

 **This is not "download a file and run a script" - it requires significant astronomical data expertise.**